yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ](https://stackoverflow.com/questions/9959727/proto-vs-prototype-in-javascript), [該來理解 JavaScript 的原型鍊了](https://blog.techbridge.cc/2017/04/22/javascript-prototype/)
 <br/><br/>

-21.1 What Is Prototype Chain?
+21.1 What Is A Prototype Chain?
 > - If you try to call a property on an object, JavaScript will go to the prototype object and look for it, until it finds it.
 If it doesn't find the specific property that you're looking for, it'll return undefined for you.
 > - Related Reference : [JavaScript Fundamentals: Prototype Chains](https://www.telerik.com/blogs/javascript-fundamentals-prototype-chains)
 <br/><br/>